tbhtyson/games-tbhtyson/README.md

 # games
-my games.
-all of my games are in one compressed archive
+these games come in a two in one download, or two seperate downloads, and they can come uncompressed or compressed